AI & automation

 Manual 2D drawing checks create delays, errors, and hidden costs.
 Explore how automated validation enhances accuracy, traceability, and engineering efficiency.

 In today’s engineering landscape — where design complexity is increasing and time-to-market pressure is relentless — manual technical drawing checks remain one of the most overlooked productivity killers.
-Despite advancements in CAD, PLM, and model-based engineering, many organizations still rely on manual verification of 2D drawings for validation, documentation, and compliance.
+Despite advancements in CAD, PLM, and model-based engineering, many organizations still rely on manual verification of 2D drawings for verification and validation, documentation, and compliance.

 The result?
 Slow cycles, high error rates, and engineering talent bogged down with repetitive tasks that AI could handle in seconds.